berndmartin/dynamic-tab-form/README.md

 # DynamicTabForm

-This project based on the examples of <a href="https://angular.io/guide/dynamic-form?" target="_blank">Angular Dynamic Forms</a> version 6.0.8.
+This project based on the examples of
+<a href="https://angular.io/guide/dynamic-form?" target="_blank">Angular Dynamic Forms</a> version 6.0.8.
 Both dynamic registers and input fields are generated on the fly.
-In this example a login and a register mask is created based on the construction plans stored under **'assets/form_*\<maskname>*.json'**.
+In this example a login, a register and a update mask is created based on the construction plans stored under *'assets/form_**\<maskname>**.json'*.

-The registers and fields are created and displayed dynamically.
+The advantages of such a solution:

 * metadata determine the structure of registers and fields
 * creating on the fly without changing the application code